psychoinformatics-de/ipsy-docs/source/internal/data_center/mudflap.rst

 ZFS
 ===
 Mudflap uses ZFS in place of a traditional hardware RAID setup.
-Thus far it has proven to be reliable, flexible, and scalable.
+Thus far, it has proven to be reliable, flexible, and scalable.
 If you don't know much about ZFS, I *highly* recommend reading up on it first.